-- Kids can suffer from beriberi and in some cases, even epilepsy.
+- Kids can suffer from beriberi, and in some cases, even epilepsy.

 - Deficiency of riboflavin can trigger cheilosis (mouth dryness), glossitis (tongue soreness), light sensitivity, skin rashes, and eye pain in children.

-- It may induce diarrhoea, dermatitis, weakness, nausea and abdominal pain in kids.
+- It may induce diarrhoea, dermatitis, weakness, nausea, and abdominal pain in kids.
 Its deficiency can also cause depression, anxiety, and poor concentration in kids.

-- Vitamin B Deficiency can lead to neonatal defects during pregnancy.
+- Vitamin B deficiency can lead to neonatal defects during pregnancy.

 - Inadequate levels can cause lesions and abnormal skin rashes in kids.

-- Deficiency of vitamin B in kids can impact their nervous system leading to symptoms like tingling sensation, and numbness.
+- Deficiency of vitamin B in kids can impact their nervous system leading to symptoms like a tingling sensation, and numbness.

 - Deficiency of vitamin B in kids can result in megaloblastic anaemia and developmental delays.